supershabam/mtba/README.md

 ## technical roadmap

-[ ] able to press a button to track the time of completion of yoga and meditation that records to a local database
+[x] able to press a button to track the time of completion of yoga and meditation that records to a local database
 [ ] able to install on personal phone (pixel 6 pro)
 [ ] sync to web service upon change (push all data, it's small)
 [ ] read local system alarm clock to record the wakeup time for the day
 [ ] change application icon to something prettier
+[ ] notifies 1 hour after wakeup to log